 Council tax – Students, you will need to provide us with an exemption letter from the council.
 Professionals, you will need to provide us with proof of payment, or a letter from the council stating that there are no outstanding payments on the property.

-We aim to release the deposits within 10 working days after receiving proof that all bills have been paid on the property up until the end date of your agreement.
+We aim to release the deposits within 10 working days after receiving proof of final paid bills.

 In order to receive your full deposit back you must make sure that:

 - The property has been returned in the same condition and state of cleanliness as it were at the start of the tenancy;